Studying with disabilities at KI

 All KI students can receive help to improve their use of language when writing reports, assignments and project work at the academic writing lab.

 Support for doctoral students

 Doctoral students who are not employed are entitled to the same support as all students with disabilities at KI.
-You also apply in the same manner as other students, via www.nais.uhr.se.
+You also apply in the same manner as other students, namely via www.nais.uhr.se

-If you are employed and a doctoral student, the Human Resources Department are responsible for arranging and financing personal educational support, as well as the department that you are employed by.
-The disability-coordinator at the Student and Career Services is in charge of personal pedagogical support for the student’s research activities (e.g. extra supervision and/or study interpretation) in the same way as for Bachelor’s and Master’s students.
+If you are an employed doctoral student, the Human Resources Department as well as the KI Department you are employed by are responsible for arranging and financing personal educational support.
+The disability-coordinator is in charge of personal pedagogical support for the student’s research activities (e.g. extra supervision and/or study interpretation) in the same way as for Bachelor’s and Master’s students.

 MTM produces course literature for doctoral students with reading impairments in the same way as for Bachelor’s and Master’s students.
 KIB is in charge of supplying alternative course reading material.

 For more information and for any questions, please contact the coordinator at KI.
 Find the contact information below.